UKRAINE EMERGENCY APPEAL

 Our activities include:

-Can we count on your support to help the most vulnerable people affected by the conflict in Ukraine?
+Can we count on you to bring hope to the most vulnerable people in Ukraine?

 Galaina Mama Gala, 87 years old, crosses the border from Ukraine to Poland.
 Her friend drove her to the border overnight, where they waited on the checkpoint for 4-6 hours in sub zero temperatures.
 She has limited mobility and has to use a wheelchair and crutches to move. © Tom Nicholson/HI

 Cities across Ukraine have been the target of devastating weapons strikes.
-Main cities like Kharkiv and the capital, Kyiv, have been subjected to incessant bombing and shelling, causing at least 1,900 civilian casualties, including 726 deaths.
-These official figures likely do not reflect the actual total of casualties, as many reports still remain unverified.
+Main cities like Kharkiv and the capital, Kyiv, have been subjected to incessant bombing and shelling, causing over 16,784 civilian casualties.

 Humanity & Inclusion calls for an immediate end to the hostilities, and for the protection of civilians and civilian infrastructure from the effects of war.
 The use of explosive weapons in populated areas must stop.
 Civilians in Ukraine must have access to humanitarian aid, and their movements must be protected when they flee the conflict.